ALLENDE123X/wholesaling/README.md

 The Twilio integration enables efficient batch calling with machine detection capabilities.
 Wholesalers can initiate calling campaigns with pre-defined voicemail messages, maximizing the reach to potential leads.

 ## Installation and Usage
-To use the Streamlined Wholesaler Platform, follow these steps:
+To use the Wholesale Lead Generator , follow these steps:

 ## Clone the Repository: